Yoga for Seniors with Back Pain

 Consistency with Gentle Yoga

-I make time for gentle yoga for seniors back a couple of times a week—usually 2 or 3 sessions—and it’s really changed how my back feels.
-Don’t rush it, though; give yourself grace.
-The relief and strength sneak up on you with steady practice.
+I make time for safe senior yoga two or three times a week, and it’s changed how my back feels.
+Don’t rush; give yourself grace.
+Relief and strength build quietly with steady practice.

 Interactive Yoga Flow Selector